You are here

 If you are the primary CPO and/or in a supervisory capacity and have a CPO who is no longer with your agency, please send a CPO Information Change Form so Central Purchasing can modify the record in the database.

-Failure by a CPO to complete the required 24 hours of qualifying education within the allowed period will result in suspension of the CPO’s purchasing authority.
+Failure by a CPO Level 1 to complete the required 24 hours of qualifying education within the allowed period will result in suspension of the CPO’s purchasing authority.

-A suspended CPO must attend the next available CPO certification course approved by the state purchasing director and demonstrate proficiency in procurement practices by passing the CPO prescribed certification examination.
+A suspended CPO must attend the next available CPO certification course approved by the state purchasing director and demonstrate proficiency in procurement practices by passing the CPO prescribed certification final assessment.

 In the event of extenuating circumstances, a CPO may submit a written request to the state purchasing director for reinstatement and an extension of time to allow the CPO to fulfill the required continuing education credits.
 The state purchasing director may approve or deny the request.
 A reinstatement approved to allow an extension of time to fulfill education credits shall not exceed three months.